 “Slytherin?” cried Godric and Salazar in surprise, looking at each other, and then they both laughed.

-“I would have thought it’d sort me as one of your house, Godric,” said Laudine as she took the hat off.
-“But it said I’m ambitious and resourceful and that I exemplified the qualities of Slytherin House.”
+“I would have thought it should sort me as one of your house, Godric,” said Laudine as she took the hat off.
+“But it said I am ambitious and resourceful and that I exemplified the qualities of Slytherin House.”

 “It talked to you?” asked Godric.
-“We didn’t hear any of that.”
+“We heard not a word.”

 “That’s because it had nothing to do with you,” said the hat.

 “Nothing to do with me?
-She’s my wife!”
+She is my wife!”

 “Stop it, you two,” said Rowena.

 “It sounded like it was just thinking out loud,” said Laudine.
 “It was considering what house to put me in, and just told me what it was thinking.
-That’s probably what will happen with all new students.”
+That is probably what will happen with all new students.”

 And with that, Hogwarts’ second year had begun.
 The dormitories were magically expanded to accommodate more people, and then many students arrived the following week, with a ceremony in the main hall for Sorting everyone.
 The hat seemed to work well as a Sorting tool; it divided the group of students relatively evenly, and sometimes it would sit on a student’s head for a long time before shouting out the result, during which time it was speaking to the student only.
 But each student was welcomed into one of the Houses, according to the information the four friends had given the hat.